-2. Make every day super.
+2. Make every day race day.

 Micro adults scooters are not just for Father’s Day, they’re super present that can add to Dad’s every day.
-Whether it’s keeping up with the kids, commuting, or exploring, the adventure doesn’t have to stop.
+Whether it’s racing with the kids, commuting, or exploring, the adventure doesn’t have to stop.
 The perfect two wheelers for the commute or the school run– make every day super, Father’s Day and beyond.